Hands holding the elastic waistband of a pair of trousers

 Some elastics hold their stretch for years, while others quickly lose recovery, twist, or degrade after repeated washing and wear.

 High-quality natural elastic, like the elastic we source, offers a different balance.
-When well made, it provides reliable stretch and recovery suitable for everyday garments, with durability comparable to quality synthetic options — without the long-term environmental impact of plastic-based fibres.
+It provides reliable stretch and recovery suitable for everyday garments, with durability comparable to quality synthetic options – without the long-term environmental impact of plastic-based fibres.

 The biggest factor in how long elastic lasts is not just the material, but how it is used and cared for.